CodeRedModding/RocketLeague-Thumbnails/README.md

-# RocketLeague-Thumbnails
+# Rocket League Thumbnails

-Public database of rendered product thumbnails in Rocket League.
+An unfinished, work in progress, database of rendered product thumbnails in Rocket League.